andreaskuster/black-parrot-branch-predictor/README.md

 ## Theoretical Power/Area Estimate

-For this simplified power estimate model, we assume that the predictors power and area usage scales with its RAM usage.
+For this simplified power estimate model, we assume that the predictors power and area usage scales with its RAM size.
 We think that his is reasonable, since the remaining part of the predictors above has either a

 Below you can see a table with logarithmic size axis that show how the branch history table scales.